magicleung/autorun_cmaq/README.md

 # autorun_cmaq
-Shell scripts automating the entire CMAQ process.
+This shell script package automates the entire CMAQ process for use on HPC environments.